ChairLeg39/python-challenge/README.md

 # Python Projects Summary: PyBank and PyPoll

 ## Overview
 This repository contains two distinct Python projects: PyBank Financial Analysis and PyPoll Election Analysis.
 Both projects are designed to demonstrate the practical application of Python programming in automating and solving complex tasks.
-PyBank focuses on financial data analysis, while PyPoll addresses the modernization of the vote-counting process in elections.
+PyBank focuses on financial data analysis, while PyPoll addresses the vote-counting process in elections.

 ## Objectives
 The main objectives of these projects are to showcase the ability to: